karstengresch/hetzner-ocp/README.md

 * If you have a single disk remove line `DRIVE2` and lines `SWRAID*`
 * If you have more than two disks add `DRIVE3`...
 * If you dont need raid just change `SWRAID` to `0`
 * Valid values for `SWRAIDLEVEL` are 0, 1 and 10.
-1 means mirrored disks
 * Configure LV sizes so that it matches your total disk size.
-In this example I have 2 x 2Tb disks RAID 1 so total diskspace available is 2Tb (1863 Gb)
+In this example I have 2 x 2Tb disks RAID 0 so total diskspace available is 4Tb
 * If you like you can add more volume groups and logical volumes.

 When you are happy with file content, save and exit the editor via `:wq` and start installation with the following command